Tension at the Table: How to Deal with Disagreement or Angry Players in DND

 Playing as a character in a collaborative, imaginative story gives kids a chance to build skills like teamwork, empathy, and compassion.
 But there’s another benefit to D&D that you may not have considered: its potential to develop confident leaders.

-From Strangers to Allies: Using DND to Overcome Social Anxiety
+From Strangers to Allies: How DND Slays Social Anxiety

 It’s hard to meet new people when you aren’t putting yourself out there, and kids with social anxiety may quickly feel isolated from their peers.
 They need to find ways to meet new peers that feel safe and nonjudgmental, so they can gradually face their fears.
 If your socially anxious child has geeky interests, I’ve got some great news: D&D is an amazing tool for helping kids overcome social anxiety.